Everest base Camp Luxury Lodge Trek

 At the top of Kala Patthar

-After enjoying the sunrise, we will have breakfast before hiking to Gorakshep.
+After enjoying the sunrise, we will have breakfast and then hike to Gorakshep.
 We will have lunch and then slowly descend to Pheriche village for the night.

 • Location Reached: Pheriche